 Ministerial Direction Aim of the Direction Consistency and Implications planning proposal does not facilitate an intensification of development on the land.
+4.4 Remediation of To reduce the risk Consistent Contaminated Land of harm to human health and the environment by ensuring that contamination and remediation are considered by planning proposal authorities.
+The subject land has no known history other than as open space and vegetated land.
+It is therefore not considered to be contaminated land.
+No further assessment of potential contamination is considered warranted.
 5.2 Reserving Land To facilitate the Consistent for Public Purposes provision of public services and facilities and the removal of reservations of land for public purposes where the land is no longer required for acquisition.
 In accordance with 5.2(1) of the direction, this planning proposal requests the approval of the Planning Secretary (or an officer of the Department nominated by the Secretary) to reduce the reservation of land for public purposes.